Carlos Santana Preview, Player Props: Brewers vs. Marlins

 Carlos Santana At The Plate

-- In 46 games this season (35.7%), Santana has picked up an RBI, and in 19 of those games (14.7%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- Santana has picked up an RBI in 35.4% of his games this season, with more than one RBI in 14.6% of his games.
+He has also produced three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.